dylangayle/unit3/CAS_Inputer.md

 ### Criteria A: Planning

-Context of problem
+Context of problem:

+The problem recieved was a general problem with person who do CAS in ISAK.
+Persons did not update their CAS Portfolio regularly so I decided to help up with situation through creating an app that inputs your reflections or just what you do into your website.

-Client statement, what is your client already using, what do they NEED
+Client statement, what is your client already using, what do they NEED?

-proposed solution
+My client is Abdirahman and he was already using WIX but he asked if I could try and help him to find a more efficient way to input his information.

+Proposed Solution
-what programs are you going to use, what language, generally what are you doing
+What programs are you going to use, what language, generally what are you doing?
+I decided to use python and kivy because this is what I think is the most advantageous way for me seeing as though this is what we have been working on in class.

-justification for solution
+Justification for solution
-why are you using your program, language, why that?? etc etc
+Why are you using your program, language, why that?? etc etc Kivy is just an easy way to create apps and it also helps a lot with the client having a high quality.

 ### Criteria B: Design